TheRealMoeid/media-download-telegram-bot/README.md

 | `fa` | Persian / فارسی |
 | `en` | English |

-The language preference should be associated with the Telegram user's ID.
+The language preference is associated with the Telegram user's ID and stored in SQLite (Phase 1), accessed only through `language_service.py`:

-Conceptually:

 ```text
 Telegram User ID